 So you want to start a business, move to paradise and get paid to change the world?

-Don’t worry – this isn’t one of those hyped up pitches claiming you can make $30k a month in just a few short months with little to no work involved.
+Don’t worry – this isn’t one of those hyped-up pitches claiming you can make $30k a month in a few short months with little to no work involved.

-Whatever the motive, you need a website to bring your creation to life – and this post will walk you through, step-by-step on how to start a blog from scratch!
+Whatever the motive, you need a website to bring your creation to life – and this post will walk you through, step-by-step, how to get started from scratch.